 Beginner bloggers make this mistake all the time.
 Some professional bloggers have probably also fallen victim to it more than once.

-I have made this mistake more times than I care to remember and I’ve been designing blogs, writing blog articles and been a professional marketer for nearly ten years now.
+I have made this mistake more times than I care to remember and I’ve been designing blogs, writing blog articles, and working as a professional marketer for over ten years now.

 The #1 Blogging Mistake is…